-As indicated earlier, industry expects that only one or two built-for-purpose or retrofitted Arctic class drillships will be acquired to drill deep slope wells (>100m water depth) in the Beaufort Sea.
-It now appears that IORVL is likely to be the first Applicant to apply for an Operations Authorization to drill a deep water Beaufort Sea well.
-The possible program schedule contained in the PIP indicates drilling to start in 2020, which is consistent with the 2012 forecast, that it would be unlikely for the first deep water well to be spudded before 2018.
+As indicated earlier, industry expects that only one or two built-for-purpose or retrofitted Arctic class drillships will be acquired to drill deep slope wells (>100m) in the Beaufort Sea.
+In the recent past, it has taken 4 years to design and construct similar drillships and industry has indicated that the trigger to commission a new or retrofitted drillship is an OA.
+Since it has already been assumed, to take an additional 2 years for the preparation and regulatory review of the first offshore drilling application proposing to meet or exceed the intent of the NEB Same Season Relief Well Policy, it follows that the first offshore deep-water well is unlikely to be spudded before 2018.

-Given the extremely high cost for new Arctic class drilling systems, industry representatives indicate that only 1 or 2 such drilling systems are likely to be acquired for use in the Beaufort Sea over the next 15 years.
-The Stena Drill-Max Ice which was commissioned in 2012 cost \$1,065 Billion USD and is the most expensive drillship ever built.
+Further, given the extremely high cost for a new Arctic class drillship and support icebreakers, industry representatives indicate that only 1 or 2 drillships and icebreaker drilling systems are likely to be acquired for use in the Beaufort Sea over the next 15 years.
+Currently under construction, the Stena Drill-Max Ice, is estimated to cost \$1,065 Billion USD, and will be the most expensive drillship ever built.
 The extremely high cost of similar drillships and their accompanying icebreakers, makes it unlikely that two companies would concurrently decide to acquire such vessels for use in the Beaufort Sea.
-A more likely scenario is that the first drilling system would be acquired and a successful deep-water well drilled, before a second drillship and its icebreakers are acquired.
+A more likely scenario is that the first drilling system would be acquired and a successful deep-water well drilled, before a second drillship and its icebreakers are commissioned.